lupyuen/lupyuen.github.io/src/forgejo.md

 _Will our Git Forge coexist with GitHub?_

 Ah now it gets tricky.
-Ideally we should allow GitHub to coexist with our Git Forge, synced both ways...
+Ideally we should allow GitHub to coexist with our Git Forge, synced both ways (pic above)

 - __NuttX Repo__ at GitHub shall __sync down regularly__ to Our Git Forge